TAFE Supports Students

 Many TAFE institutes help local enterprises solve their problems, whether it’s developing solutions for water treatment, improving business processes, or developing new ways of doing things.
 This also allows students to better understand business needs, and to work with businesses before they complete their studies.

 If you are a local business looking for a TAFE partner, please contact us, and we would be happy to refer you to one of our members.

 TAFE trains tomorrow's entrepreneurs

-Links with local businesses mean that TAFE graduates develop entreprise and entrepreneurship skills whilst they’re still studying.
-And we know it’s these skills that will be the foundation of future growth in Australia’s economy.
+Links with local businesses mean that TAFE graduates develop enterprise and entrepreneurship skills while they’re still studying.
+We know it’s these skills that will be the foundation of future growth in Australia’s economy.